iflowfor8hours/arcadian-adventure/draft/2016-05-27-chromebook-nirvana.markdown

 To say I was relieved would be cheating you.
 I was truly elated and relieved.
 This was little Alex on his marathon sex with the record shop girl, the sound of beethoven's 5th and pure victory and oneness, combined with ultraviolence and invincibility.
 This was IDDQD and IDSPISPOPD and a confusing wet dream at the same time.
 I was not only invincible but invisible, as my family did not find out about my girlsgirlsgirls directory and the computer survived the fall.
 My ThinkPad and I had defeated God himself.
 Confusing rubbing and grainy BMPs and my family never knew.

+Interestingly, a previous experience in 3rd grade had already caused me to embrace atheism.
+An incident involving my 286dx desktop where I removed the memory from the motherboard and then because it was bedtime had to hastily re-assemble the computer before my babysitter saw what had happend led me to pray all night for god to put the memory back and I would never do it again.

+The following morning I was an atheist and a troubleshooter.

 {{ beethoven's 5th moment }}

 I was an evangelist from that point forward.
 All I wanted were thinkpads from then on.
 There was no doubt in my mind that every laptop I would own ever again was a thinkpad, in the same form factor, and it would treat me just as well.

-#### Crime bosses of Tony Hawks pro skater and FIFA 98, the funk soul brothers
+#### Crime bosses of Tekken 3, MGS, FIFA 98 the funk soul brothers
 #### Blinded by the light

+TODO: Clean this paragraph up chronologically.

 I moved back from London at 16, to start my Sophomore year in The New York City Public School system.
 Coming from international school, this was a shock, but I was returning with considerable savings from some savvy investing in a CD burner that my friends and I pooled money to get so that we could chip PSX consoles and burn games for a profit.
 We were killing it on the DreamCast market too because you didn't need to chip those, you just needed the {{ boot CD thing }} to play pirated games.